sazarce/surviv2/README.md

 Update: Press Z key for enable/disable script.
 Tune `forecastCoeff` variable for more accurate shooting (0 - Infinity).
 Update: Press O key for enable/disable "capture mode".
 In this mode if you have more than one enemy near you, its switch to closest enemy one time (capture) and will accompany him while the enemy not escaped or injured.
 Update: Chrome extension available.
 How to install:
-1. Open [chrome://extensions/](chrome://extensions/) in chrome or chromium
+1. Open `chrome://extensions/` in chrome or chromium.
-2. Drag the survivIoAimChromeExtension folder into opened extension window.
+2. Drag the [survivIoAimChromeExtension](https://github.com/w3x731/survivIoAim/tree/master/survivIoAimChromeExtension) folder into opened extension window.
 Now, when you open surviv.io game tab, just press Z key to enable aim.

 All actions you take at your own risk.
 The author is not responsible for the consequences of your actions.